 Want a way to make sales and marketing fun, without being “salesy”?
 Try Mimiran, the CRM for elite solo consultants who love serving clients but who hate “selling”.
-It tracks referrals and helps you grow and nurture your network.
-Plus, the “Mission and Positioning” screen will help you refine your message, and give you lots of ideas for videos.
+(It also tracks referrals and how much business you get from them and makes it easy to follow up and have conversations, just like Steve suggests.)

 Get alerted when there are new episodes (1x/month):